jeremyd1/data-science/city-lines/README.md

 City Lines
 This project is a visualization of the transportation lines of 30+ major cities using R.

-plots folder -> cumulative plot of transportation lines scripts folder -> script for producing plot in R
+- plots folder: cumulative plot of transportation lines
+- scripts folder: script for producing plot in R